IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 Plotting 1D arrays
 ==================

-The plotting of 1D arrays option and plot handling is the main feature and purpose of the :guilabel:`IMASViz`.
+Plotting 1D arrays and plot handling are the main features and purposes of the :guilabel:`IMASViz`.

-This section describes the basics of plotting a 1D array, stored in the IDS, and how to handle the existing plots.
+This section describes the basics of plotting a 1D array stored in an IDS and how to handle the existing plots.

 .. _plotting_single_1d_array:

-Plotting a single 1D array to plot figure
+Plotting a single 1D array to a figure
 -----------------------------------------

 The procedure to plot 1D array is as follows: